-Don’t even think about leaving out surrogate keys, taking over the source system specific naming conventions or trying to solve the issues caused by the mentioned ODS approach at a next place, like in the data marts or reports.
+Don’t even think about leaving out surrogate keys, taking over the source system-specific naming conventions, or trying to solve the issues caused by the mentioned ODS approach in the next place, like in the data marts or reports.

 5. Omitting important Roles in the Teradata Data Warehouse Setup

-The usual approach nowadays seems to be to leave out important roles from data warehousing.
-You should never forget: Data Warehousing is a process, not a sequence of stand-alone projects.
+The usual approach nowadays seems to be to leave out essential roles from the data warehouse would help if you never forget: Data Warehousing is a process, not a sequence of stand-alone projects.
 Famous positions being regularly cleared are:

-Data Warehouse Architect, Data Modeler, Performance Specialists or any other kind of system-specific technical experts (Teradata experts).
+Data Warehouse Architect, Data Modeler, Performance Specialists, or any system-specific technical experts (Teradata experts).

-The typical project team consists of some highly specialized database developers missing the big picture and a project manager without academic and hands-on experience in Data Warehousing, one shortage often accompanied by a lack of good relations with business departments or even fundamental project management skills.
-Without the support of a technical lead (Teradata expert) which is capable of taking over the roles of the architect and the general modeling of the solution, project delays and failure are most likely.
+The typical project team consists of some highly specialized database developers missing the big picture and a project manager without academic and hands-on experience in Data Warehousing.
+One shortage often accompanies a lack of good relations with business departments or even fundamental project management skills.
+Without the support of a technical lead (Teradata expert), which can take over the roles of the architect and the general modeling of the solution, project delays, and failure are most likely.

 6. Not understanding the Target Architecture and involved Tools

-We should never forget, that data warehousing is, at the end of the day, a very technical topic.
-The technical component si all too often considered a low-prestige subsidiary location.
+We should never forget that data warehousing is a very technical topic at the end of the day.
+The technical component is all too often considered a low-prestige subsidiary location.

-Solid education of people involved is required at many levels, in-depth knowledge and fluency are needed in the fields of Teradata, ETL-Tools (Data Stage, Informatica, Ab Initio) and Reporting Tools (Cognos, Business Objects, Microstrategy).
+The solid education of the people involved is required at many levels.
+In-depth knowledge and fluency are needed in Teradata, ETL-Tools (Data Stage, Informatica, Ab Initio), and Reporting Tools (Cognos, Business Objects, Microstrategy).

-Too often, the interaction of these different technical components is not getting enough attention and performance is almost always ignored completely at the beginning of the project.
-Often, omitted clarification of professional interaction and compatibility of various software can’t be handled anymore at a later time.
-One ends up in a minefield of workarounds upon workarounds and never-ending issues around new releases that soon start to lead a life of its own.
+Too often, these different technical components’ interaction is not getting enough attention, and performance is almost always entirely ignored at the beginning of the project.
+Usually, omitted clarification of professional interaction and compatibility of various software can’t be handled anymore at a later time.
+One ends up in a minefield of workarounds upon workarounds and never-ending issues around new releases that soon start to lead a life of their own.

 7. Budgetary Dishonesty and an Atmosphere of Dissimulation

 The first mile on the highway to disaster always looks perfect.
-It appears to be brand-new, there is no speed limit, all traffic lights are on green, and you seem to drive a racing car.
+It appears to be brand-new.
+There is no speed limit, all traffic lights are green, and you seem to drive a racing car.
 This part of the journey ends after the first turn.

-First, if you start a project with amounts, assumptions or milestones that are illusionary or grossly out of touch with the average experience of professionals, it does not matter if, but only when you will see yourself in unpleasant meetings, bending over backward to cautiously add reality to the plan.
+Firstsupposeif you start a project with amounts, assumptions, or milestones that are illusionary or grossly out of touch with the average experience of professionals.
+In that case,s, it does not matter if, but only when you see yourself in unpleasant meetings, bending over backward to add reality to the plan cautiously.